LeetCode Guide

 Remember to Remove Print Statements Before Submitting

-Since print statements involve I/O operations, they can affect the execution efficiency of your code.
-Therefore, remember to remove them before submitting.
+Print statements involve IO operations, which can affect the execution efficiency of the code.
+Therefore, remember to remove them before submission to avoid significant performance degradation of the algorithm.

 Judging Mechanism